peace-blaster/DataPype/README.md

 creates object itself, and checks for file at ‘filepath’ (stored in object as ‘self.fpath’).
 - filepath: path to target .csv file- stored as ‘self.fpath’.
 - filesep: separator/deliminator for .csv file- stored as ‘self.sep’.
 Defaults to ‘,’.
+- importData: can be used to pass pandas dataframe in on creation.
+This can save a lot of memory if object is created from an Intermediate as 'intrmdt=MySQL(<path>,<db>,<tbl>,intrmdt.dat)', as opposed to passing in later via 'mysqlobj.dat=intrmdt.dat' followed 'intrmdt.purgeData()'.

 ### Methods: